Chiral cat code: Enhanced error correction induced by higher-order nonlinearities: Parameter optimization

-\paragraph{Fitness evaluation} All the previous steps allow us to calculate the desired transition rate conditioned on the existence of the chiral eigenoperator.
+\paragraph{Fitness evaluation} The successful execution of all previous steps yields the desired transition rate, conditioned on the existence of the chiral eigenoperator.
 To prevent the algorithm from failing in the other cases, we use several checks to stop the process as soon as possible and save computational resources.
 For instance, before diagonalising the Liouvillian, we check whether the mean field solution predicts the existence of the four metastable states.
-Follow up checks deal with the existence of metastability or the detection of the chiral eigenoperator.
+Follow-up checks deal with the existence of metastability or the detection of the chiral eigenoperator.
 At each halting step, we also adapt the fitness function to guide the algorithm towards a regime where chirality might be present.
-A summary of this conditions and the corresponding fitness function can be seen in \cref{tab:halting_reasons}.
+A summary of these conditions and the corresponding fitness function can be seen in \cref{tab:halting_reasons}.

 Finally, for those parameters where the algorithm is able to evaluate $\tau_{\rm error}$, we evaluate the following quantity

 where the first term corresponds to the Hamiltonian gap $\hmt_{\rm gap} = E_1 - E_0 > 0$ and the last term is the difference between the bit-flip time ($\alpha \leftrightarrow -\alpha$) with correction and without correction.
 The latter can also be evaluated from the semiclassical transition matrix $\hat{V}$ as explained above.
 Defining the minimizing function in this way implies that the larger the Hamiltonian gap, the smaller will it be, as desired.
 Similarly, this function allows to find those parameters where the chiral correction is more favourable.